Valley Ukrainian's fiance detained by ICE - NewsBreak

 But, that dream is now on hold.

 Mykhailo lives in Ukraine.
-His fiancée applied for his visa in April 2021.
-COVID, she says, caused delay after delay.
+His fiancée applied for his visa in April 2021, but COVID reportedly caused delay after delay.

 "I've been planning in my mind my wedding, but I can't move forward,” added Balzhyk.